ROYduan/x265/doc/reST/cli.rst

 .. option:: --hdr10-opt, --no-hdr10-opt

-	Enable block-level luma and chroma QP optimization for HDR10 content as suggested in ITU-T H-series Recommendations – Supplement 15.
+	Enable block-level luma and chroma QP optimization for HDR10 content as suggested in ITU-T H-series Recommendations ï¿½ Supplement 15.
 	Source video should have HDR10 characteristics such as 10-bit depth 4:2:0 with Bt.2020 color primaries and SMPTE ST.2084 transfer characteristics.
 	It is recommended that AQ-mode be enabled along with this feature.
 Default disabled.